Emurasoft/emurasoft.github.io/en/dlg/number_range/index.md

 ### Maximum text box

 Specifies the maximum value of a number range.
-This value should not include the decimal point if the **Integers Only** check box is set.
+This value should not include the decimal point if theIntegers Only check box is set.

 ### Include Maximum check box